 Apply as a band or broadcast treatment.
-Do not apply to young plants during the first growing season (except as noted below), nor to newlyseeded Asparagus, nor on plants with exposed roots, as severe injury may result.
+Do not apply to young plants during the first growing season (except as noted below), nor to newly seeded Asparagus, nor on plants with exposed roots as severe injury may result.
 Pre-emergence weed control will be reduced on soils with greater than 5% organic matter.
-Aerial application is prohibited.

-Established Plantings: On light soils and other soils low in clay or organic matter, apply 1 to 2 pounds per acre.
-On soils high in clay or organic matter, use 2 to 4 pounds per acre.
-Two applications may be used; the first application should be made before weeds become established, but no earlier than 4 weeks before spear emergence and no later than the early cutting period (if weeds are controlled into the cutting period by cultural practices, application may be delayed until immediately after the last cultivation); a second application may be made immediately following completion of harvest, provided rainfall is expected.
-When two applications are used in one season, do not exceed 3 pounds per acre per application.
-In WA (irrigated crop), apply a single treatment of 4 pounds per acre.
-If treatment is delayed until late Winter or early Spring, incorporation of the chemical in the top 1 to 2 inches of soil may substitute for lack of rain to activate the herbicide.
+Established Plantings: On Light soils and other soils low in clay or organic matter, apply 0.8 to 1.6 quarts per acre.
+On soils high in clay or organic matter, apply 1.6 to 3.2 quarts per acre.
+Two applications may be used; the first application should be made before weeds become established but no earlier than 4 weeks before spear emergence and no later than the early cutting period (if weeds are controlled into the cutting period by cultural practices, application may be delayed until immediately after the last cultivation); a second application may be made immediately following completion of harvest provided rainfall is expected.
+When two applications are used in one season, do not exceed 2.4 quarts per acre per application.
+In WA (irrigated crop), apply a single treatment of 3.2 quarts per acre.
+If treatment is delayed until late Winter or early Spring, incorporation of the chemical in the top 1 inch to 2 inches of soil may substitute for lack of rain to activate the herbicide.

-Newly Planted Crowns-CA (San Joaquin Delta): Make a single application of 2 to 4 pounds per acre on soils high in clay or organic matter; use the lower rate on Clay loams and the higher rate on Peat soils.
+Newly Planted Crowns-CA (San Joaquin Delta): Make a single application of 1.6 to 3.2 quarts per acre on soils high in clay or organic matter; use the lower rate on Clay loams and the higher rate on Peat soils.
 Do not use on soils containing less than 2% organic matter.
 Soils must be settled by rainfall or irrigation prior to treatment.
 Do not treat crowns planted to a depth of less than 2 inches.

-Barley, Winter
+Barley (Winter)

-Western OR and Western WA: For drill-planted Barley, make a single application of 1.5 to 2 pounds per acre as soon as possible after planting, but before emergence of Barley.
+Western OR and Western WA: For drill-planted Barley, make a single application of 1.2 to 1.6 quarts per acre as soon as possible after planting but before emergence of Barley.
 Do not replant treated areas to any crop within 1 year after the last application as injury to subsequent crops may result.